Terms & Conditions

-Transactional Product Charges has the meaning set forth in the Product Schedule.
+Transactional Product Charges has the meaning set out in the Contract Schedule.

-2.1 This Agreement will commence on the Effective Date and will continue for the Minimum Period set forth on the Product Schedule (the Initial Period); thereafter, this Agreement will automatically renew for subsequent periods of one (1) year (each, a Renewal Term) unless a Party gives the other Party notice of its intent to not renew at least thirty (30) days prior to the end of the Initial Term.
+2.1 This Agreement will commence on the Effective Date and will continue for the Minimum Period specified on the Contract Schedule (the Initial Term); thereafter, this Agreement will automatically renew for subsequent periods of one (1) year (each, a Renewal Term) unless a Party gives the other Party notice of its intent to not renew at least thirty (30) days prior to the end of the Initial Term.
 Following the Initial Term, the Customer will have the right to terminate this Agreement in accordance with clause 15.6.

-3.2 This licence extends to any corrections and updates supplied by the Company or its suppliers for any Software or any Product Data.
+3.2 This licence extends to any corrections and updates supplied by PIQ or its suppliers for any Software or any Product Data.

-3.4 In circumstances where Products are installed on the Customer’s local system or in an environment not managed by the Company, the Customer may only make so many copies of the Software or any Product Data as are necessary for operational back up and
+3.4 In circumstances where Products are installed on the Customer’s local system or in an environment not managed by PIQ, the Customer may only make so many copies of the Software or any Product Data as are necessary for operational back up and security.

 3.7 The Customer acknowledges and agrees to use the Products and the Product Data solely for the Permitted Purpose and in accordance with all Laws.